 - REPORT -- Each student will be required to submit a report on: Career Choice in Imaging Science.
 Include why you chose this modality, educational requirements, job duties, expected salary, and where you see yourself in 10 years.
 The report must be at least one page & computer generated.
-Reports are due July 27. - DISCUSSION BOARD -- Students will be expected to participate in Blackboard discussion boards. - TEST Tests will be administered in the computer lab on campus through BlackBoard.
-The times may be different from regular scheduled lecture times.
-Each student must turn in 3 blank #882 scan trons paperclipped together, with your name on a post-it note on top by July 13 (you can turn in all 6 together for both classes). - GroupMe App the program utilizes GroupMe app to communicate.
+Reports are due July 31 at 5:00 pm. - DISCUSSION BOARD -- Students will be expected to participate in Blackboard discussion boards. - TEST Tests will be administered on scan-tron.
+Each student must turn in 3 blank #882 scan trons paperclipped together, with your name on a post-it note on top by July 17 (you can turn in all 6 together for both classes). - GroupMe App the program utilizes GroupMe app to communicate.
 Please download the app.
 Mrs. Barrow will add you to the group.
 This is very important!!